grwgrvs/equiangular17/README.md

 The magma code is given in three files: polynomial.magma, compatibility.magma, and checkLemmata.magma.

-The outputs of the procedures that relate to the results of the paper are given in the separate .txt files
+The outputs of the procedures that relate to the results of the paper are given in separate .txt files located in the folder /outputText/